Manifold Learning for Personalized and Label-Free Detection of Cardiac Arrhythmias: Introduction

 Most methods of automated heartbeat analysis still rely on supervised learning, which requires large labeled datasets.
 However, many factors contribute to the variability in ECG signals, making it challenging to design a generalizable model.
 First, standard 12-lead ECG systems record 12 distinct waveforms for each heartbeat (Figure \ref{fig:12leadecg}), and separate models must be trained for each lead.
 Further, not all datasets include signals from all leads.
-For example, the MIT-BIH dataset \cite{moody2001mitbih, goldberger2000physiobank}, widely regarded as the benchmark for arrhythmia detection, provides only two leads per recording (lead II and a second lead that varies between recordings).
-Even worse, if electrodes are connected in slightly different positions in the test phase (i.e., after the model has been trained), then the signal quality may change, leading to potential model failure.
+For example, the MIT-BIH dataset \cite{moody_impact_2001, goldberger_physiobank_2000}, widely regarded as the benchmark for arrhythmia detection, provides only two leads per recording: every patient has data from lead II, but the other lead varies between patients (either V1, V2, V4, or V5).
+Moreover, if electrodes are connected in slightly different positions during the test phase (i.e., after the model has been trained), then the signal quality may change, leading to potential model failure.
 Another issue is that signals with the same class label but from different individuals exhibit strong variability (Figure \ref{fig:different_people_mit_bih}).
 These individual variations can reduce the model's robustness to new, unseen data, further complicating efforts to train a generalizable model.
 In addition, training datasets often exhibit bias, both in terms of demographic representation and arrhythmia types.
 For example, in the MIT-BIH dataset, over 80\% of the signals correspond to normal beats (Figure \ref{fig:aami_distribution}).
 Among the arrhythmias, the majority are premature ventricular contractions (PVCs).
-One consequence is that many studies have focused on designing machine learning models to detect specific heart patterns, esp.
-PVC \cite{yu2021automatic, sarshar2022premature, deMarco2020classification, Mastoi2021machine, Jun2016Premature}, making them unable to classify other types of heart arrhythmias.
-Moreover, supervised learning is restricted to dataset labels, and there are different standards for labeling ECG signals.
+One consequence is that many studies have focused on designing machine learning models to detect specific heart patterns, especially PVC \cite{yu_automatic_2021, sarshar_premature_2022, de_marco_classification_2020, mastoi_machine_2021, jun_premature_2016}, making them unable to classify other types of heart arrhythmias.
+Moreover, there are different standards for labeling ECG signals \cite{merdjanovska_framework_2023}, and supervised learning can only predict labels present in the training data.